-If you have rowed before, no matter how long ago, please Contact Us and we will let you know a suitable session to come to the club for a try out session.
+The squad is currently very full but we are hoping to take in some more members during Spring/Summer 2022.
+If you have rowed before, no matter how long ago, please Contact Us and we will add you to our waiting list and let you know when we are able to invite you to come to the club for a try out session.
 We can only offer this to people who have rowing experience and it is not available for complete beginners.

 For complete beginners visit our Learn to Row page for the latest opportunities to join the club.

 The Recreational Squad regularly visit other rowing clubs in and out of the region.
 This helps relieve congestion on the water at Leicester, and gives members experience of rowing longer stretches of water either with their Leicester colleagues or rowers from other clubs.